 In the use case of an abandoned cart recovery message, for example, the data might reveal that engagement rates are highest when it’s delivered 24 hours after the customer leaves the checkout.

-Taking the first step towards one to one marketing
+Taking the first step towards personalised marketing

 We know it can seem daunting at first, but personalisation at scale is achievable.